Why read fun books?

 - encourages critical thinking

 - reading before bed can improve sleep

 - improved performance (e.g. scores, grades, etc.) across many subjects from English to Math to Science to History, etc.

 Read more about reading for pleasure at The Impact of Pleasure Reading on Academic Success (PDF).

 Overdrive and Libby app

 Overdrive and the Libby app are new ways to read ebooks, listen to audiobooks and more.
 These tools are common in public libraries but they are new to the UMN Libraries.
-We have started with a small collection (e.g. about 150+ titles) and will grow the collection over time.
-We started this collection with an early focus with titles from our Libraries Racial Equity Fund.
+We have a growing collection with an early focus with titles from our Libraries Racial Equity Fund.

 Browse popular reading collections in Wilson, Walter, and Magrath Libraries